ytdl-org/youtube-dl/README.md

 Output template can also contain arbitrary hierarchical path, e.g. `-o %(playlist)s/%(playlist_index)s - %(title)s.%(ext)s` that will result in downloading each video in a directory corresponding to this path template.
 Any missing directory will be automatically created for you.

+To specify percent literal in output template use `%%`.
+To output to stdout use `-o -`.

 The current default template is `%(title)s-%(id)s.%(ext)s`.

 In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
 In these cases, add the `--restrict-filenames` flag to get a shorter title: